airplaneboii/Aircraft-Delay-Prediction/README.md

 ## Sliding Windows Guide

-### Purpose
+This part briefly explains the sliding window setup used by the project and the recommended default configuration.
-This guide explains the sliding window setup used by the project and the recommended default configuration.
+For a more detailed look at the sliding window pipeline, see [SLIDING_WINDOW_GUIDE.md](SLIDING_WINDOW_GUIDE.md).

 ### Default Parameters
 - unit: 60 (minutes per time unit)